 Polycystic kidney disease (PKD) is an inherited disease that causes cysts to form in the kidneys.
-Cysts, which are sacs filled with fluid, grow in the kidneys and causes them to enlarge.
+Cysts, which are sacs filled with fluid, grow in the kidneys and cause them to enlarge.

-Children have a 50 percent chance of developing PKD if one parent carries the gene.
+Children have a 50% chance of developing PKD if one parent carries the gene.
 If a person has the PKD gene, he or she will have some form of the disease in their lifetime.

 There are often no symptoms in the early stages of PKD.
 Most symptoms appear in middle age.

 The first symptom is often pain in the back or side.
 Other signs of PKD include:

 - Frequent urination

 Most treatments for PKD treat your symptoms or prevent complications.
 Some of these treatment options may include:

 - Pain medication